Path at summer solstice sunset

 21 June · World Day of Spiritual Health

-World Day of Spiritual Health
+You too can help make the World Day of Spiritual Health a reality

 Promoting spiritual health as an essential dimension of integral wellbeing